robertarios/Timedoor-Bookstore/README.md

 1. **Book List with Filter**

-    - Displays a list of books with pagination (items per page) and search feature.
+    - Displays a list of books with pagination and search feature.
     - Data is sorted based on the highest average rating.

 2. **Top 10 Most Famous Authors**